The Royal Family Will Not Attending The World Cup In Russia

 Along with the announcement, Prime Minister Theresa May has increased security and checks on private flights, customs, and freight traffic.
 Her strong stance on the matter has also included a statement in which she said that “there is no place for these people — or their money — in our country.”

 The World Cup is being held in Russia this year.
-England was the “only national team from the U.K” to qualify according to the Express.
-The event is due to take place between June 14 to July 15, and while U.K. officials and the royal family are not attending, the English team is still expected to play.
+England was the “only national team from the U.K” to qualify, according to the Express.
+The event is due to take place between June 14 and July 15, and while U.K. officials and the royal family are not attending, the English team is still expected to play.